tresoldi/gled/README.md

 all lemmas are presented in a broad phonological transcription, automatically annotated for cognacy, and phonologically aligned.
 Per-family NEXUS files with binary annotation of presence/absence of cognate sets are also available.
-The dataset should facilitate prototyping studies and methods in quantitative historical linguistics.
+The dataset is intended to facilitate prototyping studies and methods in quantitative historical linguistics.

 ## Statistics